Governorate of Livonia: Geological structure

 Geologically the Livonian province and the island belongs to the Silurian, Devonian and modern (dilluvial) period.
 The first one is spread in the northernmost part of the gubernia and on the islands and consists of dolomites, marls, limestones and sandstones.
 The middle part of the northern part of the Livonian Gubernia belongs to the middle layer of the Silurian system.
-In the rest of Livonia the Devonian system of limestones, dolomites, clays with gypsum, marls, sandstones and sands is spread under dilluvial deposits, while the latter rocks form the lower tier of this system and occupy the most of the middle part of the gubernia.
+In the rest of Livonia the Devonian system of limestones, dolomites, clays with gypsum, marls, sandstones and sands is spread under dilluvial deposits, while the latter rocks form the lower tier of this system and occupy most of the middle part of the gubernia.
 This sandstone layer is remarkable for its caves.
 The middle layer of the Devonian system, made up of dolomites, limestone and clay with gypsum and marl, is spread in the southern part of the Livonian province.
-Between the rivers Zedde through the Abze and Ogre to the Western Dvina sandstones and sands and partly clay and marl form the upper tier of the Devonian system with the predominance of fish fossils in it.
+Between the rivers Zedde through the Abze and Ogre to the Daugava sandstones and sands and partly clay and marl form the upper tier of the Devonian system with the predominance of fish fossils in it.
 The coastal formations of the province and the erratic boulders covering its surface belong to the latest, or dilluvial, system: under the former there are calcareous tuffs, peaty marls and marshy iron ores; between the latter crystalline rocks (gneiss, granites and syenites, diorites and porphyries) prevail; fossils of the Silurian period are rare.